adanvdo/YT-RED-UI/README.md

 - Added Program Icon
 - UI and Behavior Tweaks

+### 5/26/2022
+- Beta Branch Created from v1.0.0.11-alpha

-## This is an experimental build.
+## This is a beta build.
 Bugs and/or crashes are possible.
 Report new issues [here](https://github.com/adanvdo/YT-RED-UI/issues/new)